Relationship. A hot topic for INFJs.

 Not all INFJs are the same.

 We have different age, gender, and backgrounds.
-The things an INFJ female values and seek in a relationship might be slightly or totally different from an INFJ male.
+The things an INFJ lady values and seek in a relationship might be slightly or totally different from an INFJ guy.
 We are also in different stages of our lives.
 An INFJ who is facing a major crisis such as depression will behave very differently from an INFJ with no such problems.

 But in general, there are a few things that both the INFJ men and women would want in their relationships: